Public Swimming Pools and Water Play Places in Reno and Sparks

 Public Swimming Pools in Reno

 The City of Reno has four public swimming pools.
 Two pools are outdoors and only operate during the summer months.
+Reno also offers swimming lessons, water fitness, and aquatic training and certifications.
 For more information, visit City of Reno: Aquatics or call (775) 334-2262.

 Idlewild Pool - 1805 Idlewild Drive in Idlewild Park.
 (775) 334-2267.
-This big outdoor pool operates from mid-June through the summer months.
+This big outdoor pool operates from June through the summer months.
 The pool is 50 meters long and features 8 lanes, two boards, and a tot pool.
 Public swimming, lessons, and adult swim clinics are available.
-Refer to the Idlewild pool schedule for information about available activities, fees, and hours.
+Refer to the Idlewild pool web page for information about available activities, fees, and hours.
+(775) 334-2267.

 Public Swimming Pools in Sparks

 Sparks Parks and Recreation operates three public swimming pools, two of which are outdoor pools that operate on a seasonal basis during the summer months.
 Pools in Sparks offer a full range of activities, including open swimming, swimming lessons, water fitness, aquacize, lifeguard training, adapted aquatics, and more.
-Go online to learn about all the Sparks Aquatics/Swimming offerings.
 For more information, call (775) 353-2385.

 Alf Sorensen Community Center Pool - 1400 Baring Boulevard.
-Indoor heated pool open year round.
+Indoor heated pool is open year round.
 There is always something going on.
 The pool is available for birthday pool parties.
+In addition to the main pool, the facility offers a gym, tot pool, fitness center and meeting rooms.
+(775) 353-2385.

-Deer Park Pool - Heated outdoor seasonal pool at 1700 Prater Way.
-The pool is open during the summer months, but not every day.
-Check the Swimming/Aquatics brochure for dates and times, or call (775) 353-2385.
+Deer Park and Pool - Heated outdoor seasonal pool at 1700 Prater Way.
+The zero-depth entry pool is open during the summer months, but not every day.
+For information, call (775) 353-2385.
+On $2 Tuesdays, everyone can swim for just $2.

-Bowers Mansion Pool - The public swimming pool at Bowers Mansion Regional Park is open during the summer season from early June to mid-August.
+Bowers Mansion Pool - The public swimming pool at Bowers Mansion Regional Park is open during the summer season from early June to mid-August, with pre-season on Memorial Day weekend.
 This unique and historic outdoor pool is heated by a natural hot spring and is kept between 78 and 83 degrees.
 There is a wading pool for kids 6 and under.
-The pool is open from 12 noon to 5 p.m. on Monday, Wednesday, Saturday, and Sunday.
-It is open from 12 noon to 7 p.m. on Tuesday, Thursday, and Friday.
+The pool is open from 12 noon to 5:30 p.m.
+Monday through Friday and 12 noon to 5 p.m. on weekends.
 Swimming lessons are also available.
 Bowers Mansion Regional Park is located in Washoe Valley, about 21 miles south of Reno on U.S. 395 / I580.
-For more information about pool operations, call (775) 785-4512 x106.
+For more information about pool operations, call (775) 849-0644.

-Washoe County Splash Parks - North Valleys Splash Park is at North Valleys Regional Park.
-For 2016, it will be open May 28, 29, 30 and June 4, 5, from 10 a.m. to 5 p.m.
-From June 10 to August 7, the park will be open every day from 10 a.m. to 5 p.m.
-Admission is $3 per person per day.
+North Valleys Water Splash Park is at North Valleys Regional Park.
+The park usually opens for the season on Memorial Day weekend.
+Admission is $4 per person per day.
 Kids 2 and under and seniors 62 and over are free.
+There are 3 covered pavilions available to rent for parties.
+Call (775) 823-6501.
 The park is at 8085 Silver Lake Road in Stead.
+(775) 971-3047.

 Melio Gaspari Water Play Park is at Lazy 5 Regional Park, 7100 Pyramid Way in Spanish Springs.
-For 2016, it will be open May 28, 29, 30 and June 4, 5, from 10 a.m. to 5 p.m.
-From June 10 to August 7, it will be open from 10 a.m. to 5 p.m., Wednesday through Sunday.
+For 2019, it opens on Memorial Day weekend.
 Admission is $3 per person per day.
 Kids 2 and under and seniors 62 and over are free.
+There are 2 covered pavilions available to rent for parties.
+Call (775) 823-6501.

 Wild Island Family Adventure Park - Wild Island has the only big water park in the area, complete with huge water slides for big kids to more tame features for little kids.
 Food, drink, a gift shop, and even a bar for those 21+ are available in the park.
 Other attractions that operate all year include Coconut Bowl, High Ballocity, Laser Mazes, Pirate Cove Black Light Mini Golf, Go Karts, and Outdoor Mini Golf.
 Wild Island is at 250 Wild Island Ct. in Sparks.
 The info phone is (775) 359-2927.